 4) Quiet the house.

 Quietening the house half an hour before bedtime gives toddlers the signal that bedtime is near.
-Turn of TV’s, music and dim the lights.
+Turn off the TV, music and dim the lights.
 If you can’t actually dim your lights – keep only the lights you need on and leave the rest of the house darkened.

 5) Play quietly in your toddler’s bedroom.